 - Drivers will be asked to wait in their vehicle for pain management, radiology and lab patients.

-- Posting trained medical professionals at our Hospital and Radiology entrances to conduct appropriate screening regarding flu-like symptoms, recent travel practices and personal contact of those seeking entrance to the hospital;
+- Trained medical professionals will be posted at our hospital and radiology entrances to conduct appropriate screening regarding flu-like symptoms, recent travel practices and personal contact of those seeking entrance to the hospital;

-- Compliance with The Kansas Department of Health and Environment (KDHE) travel-related quarantine guidelines including mandated quarantine for international, domestic and cruise-related travel.
-A 14-day home quarantine is required for any employee or visitor who has:
+- We will continue to comply with The Kansas Department of Health and Environment (KDHE) travel-related quarantine guidelines including mandated quarantine for international, domestic and cruise-related travel;

-- Performing a temporal forehead scan to ensure that individuals with a fever will be asked to depart and seek medical consultation;
+- We will perform a temporal forehead scan to ensure that individuals with a fever will be asked to depart and seek medical consultation;

-- Continuous coordination with key medical staff including an infectious disease physician;
+- We will be in continuous consultation with key medical staff including an infectious disease physician;

-- Switching to EPA-approved disinfectant against emerging pathogens such as COVID-19.
+- We will be using EPA-approved disinfectant against emerging pathogens such as COVID-19.